RevenueCat/react-native-purchases/README.md

 }
 ```

->`makePurchase` handles the underlying framework interaction and automatically validates purchases with Apple through our secure servers.
+>`makePurchase` handles the underlying framework interaction and automatically validates purchases with Apple and Google through our secure servers.
 This helps reduce in-app purchase fraud and decreases the complexity of your app.
 Receipt tokens are stored remotely and always kept up-to-date.

 #### 5. Get Subscription Status
 *Purchases* makes it easy to check what active subscriptions the current user has.
 This can be done two ways within the `.purchaserInfo` method: